-Mindfulness and meditation are changing the way we think about and treat addiction, with many of the leading drug detox centers incorporating them as core components of their holistic programming.
-These practices are beneficial in their own right, but are most advantageous when used in conjunction with clinical oversight and withdrawal medications provided by medical detox programs.
+Mindfulness and meditation are changing the way we think about and treat addiction, with many of the leading treatment providers incorporating them as core components of their holistic programming.
+These practices are beneficial in their own right but are most advantageous when used in conjunction with medical and clinical oversight.

 In This Article:

-Mindfulness and meditation can be extremely useful tools in addressing these issues and detox centers will introduce them during the earliest, most critical moments in the recovery journey.
-Helping to reduce the uncomfortable psychological symptoms of detox can improve someone’s chances of successful, long term recovery.
+Mindfulness and meditation can be extremely useful tools in addressing these issues when facilities will introduce them during the earliest, most critical moments in the recovery journey.
+Helping to reduce the uncomfortable psychological symptoms felt during early recovery can improve someone’s chances of successful, long-term sobriety.

 Meditation comes in many forms, but at its core, meditation is the practice of focusing on one thing – usually one’s breathing – as a way to ground oneself to the moment, seeking to block out distractions.
 Becoming more connected with the here and now may help reduce levels of anxiety and fears of the future.

-Meditation is a therapeutic practice that can be extremely helpful in all types of detox programs.
 The act of meditation can bring calm and centeredness to what may ordinarily be a stressful experience.
-Reduced blood pressure, heart rate and brain activity have very real benefits in a recovery setting.
-Aside from helping with the psychological symptoms, these reductions in stress responses and vital signs may also improve the subjective experience of physical withdrawal symptoms during detox as well.
+Reduced blood pressure, heart rate, and brain activity have very real benefits in a recovery setting.
+Aside from helping with the psychological symptoms, these reductions in stress responses and vital signs may also improve the subjective experience of physical symptoms during withdrawal as well.

-There is a wide variety of different practices used during detox and these may vary between different facilities or programs.
+There is a wide variety of different practices used that vary between different programs.
 Some of the most commonly used techniques include:

 Mindfulness will share some similar benefits to meditation such as a sense of calm, relaxation and awareness, but where meditation will focus on one thing (such as breathing or a mantra), mindfulness focuses on the moment, and all the emotions, thoughts, senses, feelings and materials points of being.
 The goal of mindfulness practices is to be less of a slave to these things, and become more of a passive observer without the impulsive need to engage every single thought or feeling that arises.

-Mindfulness is making dramatic and positive waves in the world of recovery, and is an emerging tool used during drug detox.
-Mindfulness works by allowing someone to truly engage and experience life through an observational and non judgemental way.
-Studies have shown mindfulness as effective as traditional medications when treating depressive episodes, and when applying this practice to addiction, it can help break the connections between thoughts and actions, relieving cravings and helping to remove the obsession to use drugs.
+Mindfulness is making dramatic and positive waves in the treatment community.
+Mindfulness works by allowing someone to truly engage and experience life in an observational and non-judgemental way.
+Studies have shown mindfulness to be an effective tool for treating depressive episodes.
+Applying this practice to addiction can help break the connections between thoughts and actions, thus relieving cravings and helping to remove the obsession to use drugs.

 A well-rounded detox support plan includes:

-Medical Supervision: Around the clock care at a medical detox facility will help to address the health-related needs as they arise.
-Drug detox can be dangerous but professional medical support can dramatically improve the safety of the individual.
+Medical Supervision: Around-the-clock care at a facility will help to address the health-related needs as they arise.
+Professional medical support can dramatically improve the safety of the individual.

-Withdrawal Medications: The medical staff at a detox center can prescribe drugs specifically for the symptoms of withdrawal.
+Medications: The medical staff can prescribe drugs specifically for the symptoms of withdrawal.
 Medical therapy in this context can be used to treat mental health (anxiety, depression) as well as physical health issues such as high blood pressure, body aches, and nausea.

 If you are seeking drug and alcohol related addiction rehab for yourself or a loved one, the sponsored hotline is a confidential and convenient solution.